yellowbean/absbox-doc/docs/source/modeling.rst

   * custom fee flow,
       * an user defined date expenses, the date and amount can be customized.
       * like 100 USD at 2022-1-20 and incur other 20 USD at 2024-3-2
+  * count type fee,
+      * the fee due equals to a number multiply a unit fee.
+The number is a formula reference.

 .. code-block:: python